Apprenticeship in Team Leading and Supervising

 This is the main phase of your apprenticeship when you undertake your programme of on and off-the-job training.
 Through skills sessions at the tpm training centre, you will develop theory, knowledge and professional behaviours.
 You will also undertake regular mock assessments to test your competence.

 This is a point towards the end of your apprenticeship when you engage in discussions and decision-making sessions with your trainer and your employer to assess whether you are ready for your end point assessment or whether you need additional training.

 Step 4 End Point Assessment

-This is the last stage of your apprenticeship, where the skills, knowledge and professional behaviours you have acquired will be assessed by the end point assessor organisation, BIIAB.
-You will sit a knowledge test, and undergo an interview where you can demonstrate your competencies through professional discussions.
-BIIAB will also review the portfolio of evidence which you build throughout your apprenticeship.
+This is the last stage of your apprenticeship, where the skills, knowledge and professional behaviours you have acquired will be assessed by the end point assessor organisation.
+You will prepare and deliver a presentation followed by a question and answer session.
+In addition, you will undergo an interview focussed on the portfolio you build throughout your apprenticeship.
+The interview is designed to demonstrate your competencies through professional discussions.

 After you have completed this apprenticeship you can progress onto a level 5 operations or departmental qualification